 When you start to compare a soil map of Ohio to a bedrock map, plus a map of how Ohio once looked during the years immediately following the Ice Age, it isn’t difficult to see a similar pattern among them.

-Over the years as immigrants began settling in Ohio and the surrounding states, they brought with them many varieties of new species of plants.
-Some adapted very nicely while others didn’t fare well in their new environments and yet others, which we call ‘invasive species’ continue to pose threats to the native plants because they can quickly take over its territory.
+As immigrants began settling in Ohio and the surrounding states, they brought many varieties of new plant species with them.
+Some adapted very nicely while others didn’t fare well in their new environments.
+Some of these plants, which we call “invasive species,” continue to pose threats to native plants because they can quickly take over their territory.
 Scientists are continually studying how the many plants present in Ohio can survive in harmony and sometimes even attempt to create hybrid species.

 This primary source set takes students through the evolution of Ohio’s landscape from the Ice Age to the present and also includes experts theories and techniques on how they will face the evolution of Ohio’s species and geology for the future.

 Catalogue of the flowering plants, ferns and fungi growing in the vicinity of Cincinnati

 Checklist of the most common plants found around Cincinnati, O. : compiled for convenience in exchanging

 Evaluating vegetation management practices for woody and herbaceous vegetation